 A community Town Hall was held at the ROM on May 12, 2014, to consult with our neighbours.
 Stay tuned to this space for regular updates as the Project unfolds.
 We look forward to welcoming you at the ROM.

 1. How will The Welcome Project be funded?

-The ROM’s Welcome Project will be funded by philanthropic support from the Love the ROM Centennial Campaign, which launched on March 19, 2014 with the goal to raise $15 million to support four Centennial legacy projects:
+The ROM’s Welcome Project will be funded by philanthropic support from the Love the ROM Centennial Campaign, which launched on March 19, 2014 to support four Centennial legacy projects:

-- The ROM’s Welcome Project -- A lively and convivial urban green space that will revitalize an iconic corner of the City.
+1. The ROM’s Welcome Project - A lively and convivial urban green space that will revitalize an iconic corner of the city.

-- An essential Programming Fund to animate ROM Centres of Discovery with programming and events.
+3. An essential Programming Fund to animate the ROM Centres of Discovery.

 2. When will work on The Welcome Project start, and how long is it expected to take?
 Will it impact traffic on Bloor Street?

-The Welcome Project is expected to start in spring of 2015 and will take approximately eight months to complete; traffic on Bloor Street might be impacted on occasion.
+The Welcome Project is expected to start in January of 2016 and will take approximately four months to complete; traffic on Bloor Street might be impacted on occasion.